w4rum/python-mockpickler/README.md

 # Python MockPickler

-Python Pickle variant that wraps unknown classes in a mock class.
+Python `pickle` variant that mocks unknown modules and classes.
-These classes can be pickled again and should load correctly on the system in which the pickle was originally created.
+These classes can be pickled again and should load correctly on the system on which the pickle was originally created.

 ## Usage (Unpickler)